viperML/easy-nix-documentation/example/usage.md

 # {{ $frontmatter.title }}

-Easy-Nix-Documentation is a nodejs library that uses Vue to generate a pretty display of your NixOS options to be displayed with [VitePress](https://vitepress.dev/).
+Easy-Nix-Documentation is a NodeJS library that adapts a Nix/NixOS module into a [VitePress](https://vitepress.dev/) site.
+Create a VitePress site, point easy-nix-documentation to your modules, and publish your site with GitHub pages!
 The goals of this library are:

-- Making it as simple as possible for library authors to document their Nix proejcts.
+- Making it as simple as possible for library authors to document their Nix projects.
 - Come batteries-included, without much setup from the user.
 - Provide abstractions that compose with existing solutions, like VitePress.

-If you are already convinved, that's great, let's get you started.
+If you are already convinced, that's great, let's get you started.

 ## Adapting your module with `pkgs.optionsDoc`